AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 * **[!DNL Assets Essentials] Users** have access to the complete user interface.
 These users can upload, organize, tag, and find digital assets.
 * **[!DNL Assets Essentials] Consumer Users**: have access to the embedded asset selection experience in [!DNL Adobe Journey Optimizer] email template editor.
 For more information, see [Use [!DNL Assets Essentials] in [!DNL Journey Optimizer]](https://experienceleague.adobe.com/docs/journey-optimizer/using/create-messages/assets-essentials.html).

-For more information on how to assign users to Assets Essentials product pofiles, see [Assign users to Assets Essentials product profiles](adminster-aem-assets-essentials.md#add-users-to-product-profiles).
+For more information on how to assign users to Assets Essentials product profiles, see [Assign users to Assets Essentials product profiles](adminster-aem-assets-essentials.md#add-users-to-product-profiles).

 ## Install Adobe Asset Link {#install-asset-link}